ahmedheltaher/stream-blockify/DOCUMENTATION.md

 - Setting `safeAllocation` to `false` (default) uses `Buffer.allocUnsafe()` which is faster but leaves buffer memory uninitialized.
 - The `highWaterMark` option controls the stream buffering threshold.
 The default is `blockSize * 8`.
-- The `maximumBufferedBlocks` option can help control memory usage for large files.
 - When processing very large files, consider increasing the `highWaterMark` to improve throughput.
 - For CPU-intensive `blockTransform` functions, consider keeping block sizes smaller.